-RECONCILING AND REPORTING RECEIVABLES 8294 (New 10/2020)
+RECONCILING AND REPORTING RECEIVABLES 8294 (Revised 03/2021)

 Accounts Receivables (ARs) should be recorded in a manner that allows for aging analysis.
 The account balances of all receivables should be classified by the amounts due or past due by varying lengths of time that will allow agencies/departments to monitor and manage receivables.
 All agencies/departments are required to complete accounting, aging analysis, and reconciliation of receivables outstanding at the end of the month.